Ayush8087/Ayush8087/README.md

 # 👋 About Me
-I’m **Ayush Ravi**, a **third-year Electronics and Communication Engineering student at IIIT Senapati**.
+I’m **Ayush Ravi**, a **fourth-year Electronics and Communication Engineering student at IIIT Senapati**.
 I’m passionate about blending **hardware and software development** to create innovative, high-performance solutions.

 ---